haytham10/linkedIn_scraper/README.md

 - **Solution**: Use the browser window to complete 2FA/captcha manually
 - **Prevention**: Use application passwords if available

+For v2:
+- If you’re stuck on login, set `HEADLESS=false` and try again; cookies will save once you reach the feed.
+- Delete `linkedin_cookies.json` to force a fresh login.

 #### Chrome Driver Issues
 - **Error**: "chromedriver.exe not found"
 - **Solution**: The script automatically downloads the correct driver